drug-design/course/docs/chapters/3d-qsar.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The CoMFA equation consists of a linear combination of S<sub>i</sub> (the steric field) and e<sub>i</sub> (the electrostatic field) calculated at each point of the lattice.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/3d-qsar-equation-original-data-space-67458d74'><i class='fa fa-play' aria-hidden='true'></i></button>The CoMFA equation consists of a linear combination of S<sub>i</sub> (the steric field) and e<sub>i</sub> (the electrostatic field) calculated at each point of the lattice.
 This equation can be used to highlight regions in space where steric or electrostatic interactions are critical for the activity, and this will be presented a few pages later.

 ![](https://media.drugdesign.org/course/3d-qsar/pls5.png){: loading=lazy }